 Sweden reported that the implementation of pingers as was laid down in Reg.
-812/2004, and which is now transferred to regulation 2019/1241 (see Figure 3), most likely is not being implemented in regulated fisheries in Sweden.
+812/2004, and which is now transferred to regulation 2019/1241 (see Fig. 4.1), most likely is not being implemented in regulated fisheries in Sweden.
 However, very few gillnet vessels in Sweden are over 12 m and hence required by the Regulation to use pingers.
 In 2015, a project started with the purpose of implementing pingers on a voluntary basis on boats below 12 m (and hence not obliged to use pingers according to the regulations) in the Sound, ICES divisions 3.21 and 3.23.
-After discussions with fishermen Banana pingers were chosen, and the fishermen consider them practical to use and that the bycatch of harbor porpoises decreased.
-The fishermen report their catch, effort and bycatch.
-The voluntary pinger use has continued and there is funding for pingers available from the European Maritime Fund for Aquaculture and Fisheries.
+The fishermen report their catch, effort and bycatch and the pingers do decrease the bycatch rate.
+The voluntary pinger use has continued (Benavente Norrman and Königson, 2020) and there is funding for pingers available from the European Maritime Fund for Aquaculture and Fisheries.